X0RW3LL/tbgen/README.md

 </br>
 <h2>Inspiration</h2>
 <p> I was tinkering around Kali's background when I came across one that's timed based on the time of day.
 It's lighter and brighter during daytime, and gets darker towards night time.
 I just <strong>had</strong> to figure out how it worked.</br>
-I went through gnome-tweaks ($ sudo apt install gnome-tweaks), got the location of said background (/usr/share/backgrounds/gnome/adwaita-timed.xml) and made sense of how it worked.</br>
+I went through gnome-tweaks ($ sudo apt install gnome-tweaks), got the location of said background </br>(/usr/share/backgrounds/gnome/adwaita-timed.xml) and made sense of how it worked.</br>
 I thought it would be cool to create custom ones at will.
-Hence the idea for this script came to being.</p>
+Henceforth how the idea for this script came to be.</p>
 </br>
 <h2>What does the script actually do?</h2>
 <p>1.
-Checks if you have ImageMagick installed, and installs it if it's not on your system—we need this package to modulate the brightness of the image</br>
+Checks if you have ImageMagick installed, and installs it if it's not on your system—we need this package to modulate the brightness of the image.
+Kindly note that you may be required to provide your sudo password for ImageMagick to be installed</br>
 2. Creates a directory called timed_themes (and checks if it already exists on later runs)</br>
 3. Creates 2 images with 66% and 33% brightness, respectively, titled day-image and night-image, respectively</br>
-4. Copies the image you passed in as an argument to the timed_themes directory
+4. Copies the image you passed in as an argument to the timed_themes directory</br>
-5. Creates an xml file (based on adwaita-timed.xml , many thanks for the original author(s)), and uses the newly generated images in place
+5. Creates an xml file (based on adwaita-timed.xml , many thanks for the original author(s)), and uses the newly generated images in place</br>
 6. Sets your <strong>desktop</strong> background image to the newly generated timed background.
 Kindly note that it will only change your desktop background image, and not the lockscreen image.
 Refer to <strong>Limitations</strong> for more</p>
 </br>
 <h2>Limitations</h2>
 <p>1.
 I'm not, by any means, skilled at bash scripting; the timed image will preserve its extension (aka if you have image.png, the generated image will be titled image.png.xml).
 It still runs without a hitch, but I know it does bug me when it comes to aesthetics</br>
 2. Some images might not be perfect in terms of brightness modulation.
 Unfortunately, I don't have an immediate workaround to analyze the image beforehand</br>
-3. This script will only change the desktop background, not the lockscreen image.
+3. This script will only change the desktop background, not the lockscreen image.</br>
 4. This has only been tested on GNOME.
 I do not know whether or not this works on other display managers like XFCE, MATE, KDE, etc.</p>
 </br>
 <h2>Troubleshooting</h2>